adujon/whalemorpho/README.md

 Christiansen, F., Dujon, A.M., Sprogis, K.R., Arnould, J.P.Y., and Bejder, L. 2016.
 Noninvasive unmanned aerial vehicle provides estimates of the energetic cost of reproduction in humpback whales.
 Ecosphere 7(10): e01468.

-The publication is available for free at: https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecs2.1468
+<b>The publication is available for free at</b>: https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecs2.1468

 The metrics are calculated using multiple reference points placed by the user on the photograph of the body of the whale (Fig. S1).

 The list of extracted metrics is:
-• Rostrum.X: The distance in X between the rostrum and the bottom-left corner of the full picture (in % of total width (X) of the photo).
+• <b>Rostrum.X</b>: The distance in X between the rostrum and the bottom-left corner of the full picture (in % of total width (X) of the photo).

-• Rostrum.Y: The distance in Y between the rostrum and the bottom-left corner of the full picture (in % of total height (Y) of the photo).
+• <b>Rostrum.Y</b>: The distance in Y between the rostrum and the bottom-left corner of the full picture (in % of total height (Y) of the photo).

-• Fluke.X: The distance in X between the notch of the tail fluke and the bottom-left corner of the full picture (in % of total width (X) of the photo).
+• <b>Fluke.X</b>: The distance in X between the notch of the tail fluke and the bottom-left corner of the full picture (in % of total width (X) of the photo).

-• Fluke.Y: The distance in Y between the notch of the tail fluke and the bottom-left corner of the full picture (in % of total height (Y) of the photo).
+• <b>Fluke.Y</b>: The distance in Y between the notch of the tail fluke and the bottom-left corner of the full picture (in % of total height (Y) of the photo).

-• Total.length.pix: Total length of the whale (in pixels).
+• <b>Total.length.pix</b>: Total length of the whale (in pixels).

-• Length.to.blowhole.pix: The length between the rostrum and the blowhole of the whale (in pixels).
+• <b>Length.to.blowhole.pix</b>: The length between the rostrum and the blowhole of the whale (in pixels).

-• Length.to.start.of.dorsal.fin.pix: The length between the rostrum and the beginning of the dorsal fin of the whale (in pixels).
+• <b>Length.to.start.of.dorsal.fin.pix</b>: The length between the rostrum and the beginning of the dorsal fin of the whale (in pixels).

-• Length.to.end.of.dorsal.fin.pix: The length between the rostrum and the end of the dorsal fin of the whale (in pixels).
+• <b>Length.to.end.of.dorsal.fin.pix</b>: The length between the rostrum and the end of the dorsal fin of the whale (in pixels).

-• Length.to.start.of.fluke.pix: The length between the rostrum and the start of the tail of the whale (in pixels).
+• <b>Length.to.start.of.fluke.pix</b>: The length between the rostrum and the start of the tail of the whale (in pixels).

-• Length.to.eyes.pix: The length between the rostrum and the line of the eyes of the whale (in pixels).
+• <b>Length.to.eyes.pix</b>: The length between the rostrum and the line of the eyes of the whale (in pixels).

-• Width.at.eyes.pix: The width between the eyes of the whale (in pixels).
+• <b>Width.at.eyes.pix</b>: The width between the eyes of the whale (in pixels).

-• Width.fluke.pix: The length between the two extremities of the tail fluke (in pixels).
+• <b>Width.fluke.pix</b>: The length between the two extremities of the tail fluke (in pixels).

-• Width.5.proc.pix to Width.95.proc.pix: Width measurements of the body of the whale (in pixels).
+• <b>Width.5.proc.pix to Width.95.proc.pix</b>: Width measurements of the body of the whale (in pixels).

 <b>Usage</b>
 whale.morpho(myimage, tiff)

-Arguments
+<b>Arguments</b>
 myimage: Path to the picture of the whale.
 The picture must be JPEG or TIFF format.
 tiff: Set to TRUE if the picture is a TIFF.
 Set to FALSE if the picture is a JPEG.

-Example
+<b>Example</b>
 rm(list=ls()) # clear all the files in memory
-### load the packages required to run the whale.morpho function
+#load the packages required to run the whale.morpho function
 library(jpeg)
 library(tiff)
 library(raster)